eoinkelly/ember-runloop-handbook/README.md

 There are also some things which are not obvious:

-There is no "singleton" Runloop.
-This is confusing because documentation uses the phrase "the Runloop" to refer to the whole system but it is important to note that there is not a single instance of the runloop in memory (unlike the [Ember container](http://emberjs.com/guides/understanding-ember/dependency-injection-and-service-lookup/#toc_dependency-management-in-ember-js) which is a singleton).
-There is no "the" Runloop, instead there can be multiple instances of "a runloop".
+There is no "singleton" runloop.
+This is confusing because documentation uses the phrase "the runloop" to refer to the whole system but it is important to note that there is not a single instance of the runloop in memory (unlike the [Ember container](http://emberjs.com/guides/understanding-ember/dependency-injection-and-service-lookup/#toc_dependency-management-in-ember-js) which is a singleton).
+There is no "the" runloop, instead there can be multiple instances of "a runloop".
 It is true that Ember will usually only create one runloop per DOM event but this is not always the case.
 For example:

-* When you use `Ember.run` (see below) you will be creating your own Runloop that may go through its full lifecycle while the runloop thatEmber uses is still accepting jobs.
+* When you use `Ember.run` (see below) you will be creating your own runloop that may go through its full lifecycle while the runloop thatEmber uses is still accepting jobs.
 * Usually Ember application will boot within a single runloop but if you enable the [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi?hl=en) then many more runloops happen at boot time.

 Another consequence of the runloop not being a singleton it that it does not function as a "global gateway" to DOM access for the Ember app.
-It is not correct to say that the Runloop is the "gatekeeper" to all DOM access in Ember, rather that "coordinated DOM access" is a pleasant (and deliberate!) side-effect of organising all the work done in response to an event..
-As mentioned above, multiple Runloops can exist simultaneously so there is not guarantee that *all* DOM access will happen at one time.
+It is not correct to say that the runloop is the "gatekeeper" to all DOM access in Ember, rather that "coordinated DOM access" is a pleasant (and deliberate!) side-effect of organising all the work done in response to an event..
+As mentioned above, multiple runloops can exist simultaneously so there is not guarantee that *all* DOM access will happen at one time.

-## How often do Runloops happen?
+## How often do runloops happen?

-From what I have observed, Ember typically runs one Runloop in response to each DOM event that it handles.
+From what I have observed, Ember typically runs one runloop in response to each DOM event that it handles.

-#### Visualising the Runloop for yourself
+#### Visualising the runloop for yourself

 This repo also contains the [noisy runloop kit]() which is trivial demo app and a copy of Ember that I have patched to be very noisy about what its runloop does.
 You can add features to the demo app and see how the actions the runloop takes in response in the console.
 You can also use the included version of Ember in your own project to visualise what is happening there.
-Obviously you should only include this in development because it will slow the Runloop down.
+Obviously you should only include this in development because it will slow the runloop down.

 #### Enough with the mousemove already!

-When you start getting the Runloop to log its work you will quickly get overwhelmed by its running in response to mouse events that happen very frequently on desktop browsers e.g. `mousemove`.
+When you start getting the runloop to log its work you will quickly get overwhelmed by its running in response to mouse events that happen very frequently on desktop browsers e.g. `mousemove`.
 Below is an initializer for Ember that will stop it listening to certain events.
-You probably want to add this to whatever Ember app you are trying to visualise the Runloop for unless you are actually _using_ `mousemove`, `mouseenter`, `mouseleave` in your app.
+You probably want to add this to whatever Ember app you are trying to visualise the runloop for unless you are actually _using_ `mousemove`, `mouseenter`, `mouseleave` in your app.

 ```js